2 min read

 Dry Eye and Glaucoma

-It is not uncommon for patients with dry eye to describe symptoms such as excessive tearing, blurry vision, or a gritty sensation in their eyes.
-A frequent remark we hear is, "My eyes just don't feel right; they bother me throughout the day."
+People with dry eye commonly describe excessive tearing, blurry vision, or a gritty, sandy feeling in their eyes.
+A comment we hear often is, “My eyes just don’t feel right; they bother me throughout the day.”

-Various factors can contribute to the development of dry eye syndrome, including eyelid inflammation, extended periods of reduced blinking, prolonged use of glaucoma eye drops, environmental factors such as low humidity or exposure to wind, previous eye conditions, systemic diseases, and certain medications.
+Many factors can contribute to dry eye syndrome, including eyelid inflammation, reduced blinking (often from reading or screen use), long-term use of glaucoma eye drops, dry or windy environments, prior eye conditions, systemic diseases, and certain medications.

-Both glaucoma and dry eye disease are chronic conditions that require ongoing management.
-While adherence to treatment regimens, especially involving eye drops, can be demanding, maintaining the health of the ocular surface is crucial for comfort, eye health, and the success of glaucoma interventions.
+Both glaucoma and dry eye disease are long-term conditions that require ongoing care.
+Staying consistent with treatment—especially with eye drops—can be demanding, but maintaining a healthy eye surface is essential for comfort, eye health, and the success of glaucoma treatments.

 Schedule an Eye Exam Today!